spikegrobstein/mcwrapper/README.markdown

 ## Quickstart

-To use `mcwrapper`, first open `mcwrapper` in your text editor of choice.
+To use `mcwrapper`, first open `mcwrapper` in your text editor of choice (eg TextMate, `vim`).
 At the top of the file are configuration parameters.
 You should set them to their necessary values.
 The important one is `MINECRAFT_SERVER_PATH` which is the path to the minecraft_server.jar on your filesystem.

+When running, `mcwrapper` will use the directory that contains your minecraft_server.jar file to store it's necessary files along with the server's world data.

-Once that is configured, you can start the server by running the following:
+Once you have the script properly configured, you can start the server by running the following:

     ./mcwrapper start